Welcome

 Providing you with space to be you

-Therapy isn’t always an easy process.
-Allowing yourself to be genuinely open and honest, perhaps uncovering areas of your being that you have buried or not been aware of, can be challenging, especially if you have had many experiences of being invalidated, gaslit, punished, or shamed.
-Finding the right therapist, that you can trust enough to unearth and explore what you need to, isn’t always easy..
-I know that from my own experiences!
+Therapy isn’t an easy process.
+Allowing yourself to be genuinely open and honest, perhaps uncovering areas of your being that you have buried or not been aware of, can be challenging.
+It can feel especially challenging if you have had many experiences of being invalidated, gaslit, punished, or shamed.
+Finding the right therapist, that you can trust enough to unearth and explore what you need, isn’t always easy..

-The term neuro-affirming or neurodivergent affirming is flung around quite freely by many who don’t recognise or embody its meaning or importance to the neurodivergent community.
+The terms neuroaffirming or neurodivergent affirming are flung around quite freely by many who don’t recognise or embody their meaning or importance to the neurodivergent community.

 For me, as a lived experience neurodivergent therapist and educator, I see being neuroaffirming as a total embodiment of who I am and how I practice, rather than something I just subscribe to.